 How Do I Enroll in a Medicare Advantage Plan?

-To join a Medicare Advantage Plan, you first need to be enrolled in Original Medicare Part A (hospital insurance) and Part B (medical services).
+To join a MA Plan, you first need to be enrolled in Original Medicare Part A (hospital insurance) and Part B (medical services).
 After you’re enrolled in an Original Medicare plan, you can enroll in a MA Plan during your Initial Enrollment Period or other times throughout the year:

 - Initial Enrollment Period (IEP): This seven-month period starts three months before the month of your 65th birthday, the month of your birthday, and ends three months after your birthday month.

-- Initial Coverage Enrollment Period (ICEP): This is when those who want to enroll in a Medicare Advantage Plan, and often occurs at the same time as the IEP for Original Medicare.
+- Initial Coverage Enrollment Period (ICEP): This is when those who want to enroll in a MA Plan, and often occurs at the same time as the IEP for Original Medicare.

-- Medicare Advantage Open Enrollment: Medicare beneficiaries who already enrolled in a Medicare Advantage Plan can switch plans between January 1 and March 31.
+- MA Open Enrollment: Medicare beneficiaries who already enrolled in a MA Plan can switch plans between Jan.
+1 and March 31.

 - Special Enrollment Period (SEP): You may qualify for a SEP if your circumstances change, such as if you move or lose your current Medicare coverage.

-There is one notable exception for Special Needs Plans (SNPs).
+There is one notable exception for SNPs.
 If you qualify for an SNP, you can enroll at any time.

 Use the Medicare Plan finder to research available MA Plans in your area.
 When you’ve chosen a plan, go to the insurer’s website to check for online enrollment options or contact the insurance company by phone or email to request a paper enrollment form.
 You can also enroll by calling Medicare at (800) 633-4227.